Current Residents

 Sean Byrne, DO

 I am originally from Kent, Ohio and completed my undergraduate training with a bachelor's degree in Microbiology from Miami University, I then received a graduate degree in Osteopathic medicine from Ohio University.
-I am happy to have matched into OSU’s pathology program and for all the memories I will make here in Columbus.
+I am happy to have matched into OSU’s pathology program and for all the memories I am making here in Columbus.
 My histology interests include GI and embryology—I am also very interested in digital pathology and the rise of AI as an ancillary tool for interpretation.
-When I am home, I enjoy woodworking and amateur entomology and spending time with my wife and young son.
+When I am home, I enjoy woodworking and amateur entomology and spending time with my wife and young children.

 Sergei De Hoyos, MD

 I spent my early childhood in Puerto Rico after which I moved to St. Cloud, Florida, when I was 10.
 I studied biochemistry at the University of Florida and medicine at Northwestern University Feinberg School of Medicine in Chicago.
-I am very excited to start my pathology training at the Ohio State University Wexner Medical Center and spend the next four years living in Columbus.
-I am confident that OSU’s diverse case load, robust digital pathology initiative, and ample opportunities to explore my subspecialty interests including GI/Liver pathology make OSU an outstanding place to train.
-My hobbies include playing video games, fantasy tv, music (I look forward to seeing the OSU Marching Band live!) and working out.
+I am very excited to continue my pathology training at the Ohio State University Wexner Medical Center and spend the next few years living in Columbus.
+OSU’s diverse case load, robust digital pathology initiative, and ample opportunities to explore my subspecialty interests make OSU an outstanding place to train.
+My hobbies include playing video games, fantasy tv, music, and working out.

 William MacDonald, MD

 I grew up in Ashland, Ohio, and have had the pleasure of calling Ohio my home ever since.
 I completed my undergraduate degree in Music and Biology at Case Western Reserve University followed by medical school here in Columbus at The Ohio State University.
-I loved my rotations in pathology during my time here as a medical student and am excited to now join as a member of the team!
+I loved my rotations in pathology during my time here as a medical student and I’m thrilled to now be a member of the team!
 In my free time I enjoy playing trombone and piano, playing board games, and spending time with friends and family.

 Jessica Maupin, DO